irfanhakim-as/homelab-wiki/topics/rhel.md

 9. Decide on a new SSH port (i.e. `2222`) to replace the default port, `22`.

-10. SELinux is enabled by default on Rocky Linux and needs to be configured to allow access to the new SSH port.
+10. If SELinux is enabled on the system, configure it to allow access to the new SSH port:

     - Add the new SSH port to the `ssh_port_t` SELinux policy: